nickelc/modio-bot/README.md

 ## Building

-MODBOT is written in Rust, so you'll need to grab a [Rust installation][rust-lang] in order to compile it.
+If you want to build and host your own version of ModBot, these instructions are for you.
+ModBot is written in Rust, so you'll need to grab a [Rust installation][rust-lang] in order to compile it.

 Building is easy:

 ```